pereznetworks/WeatherX/README.md

 # Status:

   - In Dec.
-2018, I had a death in the family
-    - I am finally getting back to finishing this project
+2018, I had a death in the family, I am finally getting back to finishing this project
      - I have recently been weighing some production decisions
       - basically, the issue is a balance between 2 basic goals
         - demonstrating cool technology